ITALIAN ZEPPOLE POTATO DONUTS ARE A STAPLE HOLIDAY TREAT ALL OVER THE WORLD

 Zeppole Potato Donut Variations

-You can make a few variations of this Italian fried donut all of which we’ve tried and enjoy.
+You can make a few variations of this Italian fried donut, which we’ve tried and enjoyed.

-There is also the sfinge which is a baked cream puff also called zeppole.
+There is also the sfinge, a baked cream puff called zeppole.

 Zeppole filled with ricotta cheese and chocolate